discussion group

 Now say that ten times, quickly.

-Anyway, each time you start the game you have the choice to resume from one of the save slots, or to start a new game in one of them.
+Anyway, each time you start the game you have the choice to resume from one of the save slots, or to start a new solo mode game in one of them.

 When starting a new game you will be able to pick your character's name, empire, path, and ship design.
 Just tap in the window to change your selections.